wizardamigos/organization/CONTENT/wallofinspiration.markdown

 # Wall of inspiration
 This page is our little thank you to all the communities around us who inspire us to see and follow our vision.
+Thank you, guys, for being awesome:)

 ### Co.Up
 * [Co.Up](http://co-up.de/) is the space where learners and hackers meet.
 Our idea and our community was born there.
 They provide us with space and infrastructure.
 We are grateful to have them on our side.